![]() |

 |

-Writes the entire contents of a message to the socket, handling partial writes.
+Writes the entire contents of a message to the socket, retrying as needed.

 |